alexfok/gate_controller/QUICKSTART.md

 ## Troubleshooting

-### BLE Permissions on macOS
+### BLE Scanning on macOS

+**Note**: BLE scanning may not work reliably on macOS due to system Bluetooth restrictions.
+This is expected and the BLE functionality is designed for the Raspberry Pi deployment.

+If you want to test BLE on macOS:
-Go to **System Preferences → Security & Privacy → Bluetooth** and allow Terminal/your IDE to access Bluetooth.
+1. Go to **System Preferences → Security & Privacy → Bluetooth**
+2. Allow Terminal/your IDE to access Bluetooth
+3. Run outside of any sandboxed environment

+**For production use**, deploy to the Raspberry Pi where BLE scanning works without restrictions.

 ### Check Logs